Fitting Instructions for the internal and external rotor CDI kits.

 What is an AC CDI ignition?

 AC CDI ignitions are a type of self generating capacitive discharge ignition.
 They can be found on almost all internal combustion engine powered lawn care equipment made after 1980.
 Their simplicity has made them an idea choice for small engine ignitions and in turn the motorsports industry.
 You could think of it as a solid state magneto.
-Power is always provided by a crank mounted magnet and a stationary charge coil.
-In the case of the Electrex World units they replace the stock Lucas charging system alternator.
+Power is almost always provided by a crank mounted magnet and a stationary charge coil.
+In the case of the Electrex World units they replace the stock Lucas alternator charging system (primary side case).

 AC ignitions consist of: a charge coil, a rotor magnet, ignition module, and coil.
 The triggering part of the ignition is normally part of the charge coil in the form of a separate winding.
 This is one way that AC and DC ignitions vary from each other.